I don’t know the different areas in Greece, can you help me?

 - Most properties for sale are small villas on their individual freehold plots and high density buildings are severely restricted outside of town centres.

-- Property costs and taxes are very low and the purchase process ensures that your purchase is 100% legal.
+- Property costs and taxes are very low and the purchase process checks that your purchase is 100% legal.

 I don’t speak Greek – will this be a problem if I move there?